celonis/content-cli/DOCUMENTATION.md

 packages you have access to.

 -   It is also possible to download packages in JSON format by adding '--json' option.
--   It is also possible to include package dependencies by adding '--includeDependencies' flag
+-   When the JSON format option is used, also possible to include package dependencies by adding '--includeDependencies' flag
+-   When the JSON format option is used, also possible to filter packages by adding '--packageKeys' flag

 ```
 content-cli list packages -p <your-chosen-profile>